IRC with SSL and OTR Encryption

 OTR (Off-the-Record Messaging)

-OTR protocol provides encryption, authentication, deniability and perfect forward secrecy for instant messaging chat sessions.
-It works with IRC, Pidgin, Adium, Jitsi, WeeChat and many others.
+The OTR protocol provides encryption, authentication, deniability, and perfect forward secrecy for instant messaging chat sessions.
+It works with IRC, Pidgin, Adium, Jitsi, WeeChat, and many others.

-In Irssi to enable OTR plugin you must load it from main window (press Alt + 1), type:
+In Irssi, to enable the OTR plugin, you must load it from the main window (press Alt + 1).
+Type:

 /load otr

-It’s handy to add in the status bar a notification that tells you the state of the OTR session, type:
+It’s handy to add a notification to the status bar that tells you the state of the OTR session.
+Type:

 /statusbar window add otr

-A session can have 4 different states: plain text, finished, OTR, OTR (unverified).
+A session can have 4 different states: plain text, finished, OTR, and OTR (unverified).

 Remember to save the configuration with: